rolling-scopes-school/js-fe-course-en/tasks/shelter/README.md

 6. **In addition** section

-- Block with text "You can..." should be centered.
+- Block with the "You can..." text should be centered.
 Block with text and padding can be `responsive`.
-- The block with the text "Name of the bank..." should be centered.
+- The block with the "Name of the bank..." text should be centered.
 Block with text and padding can be `responsive`.
 - The button with the bank account number must be centered.
 The button itself, as well as padding to the edges of the screen, can be `responsive`.
 - The block with the text "Legal information..." should be centered with equal margins on the edges.
 Block with text and padding can be `responsive`.
 - Dog picture and padding can be `responsive`.
 The main thing is that the picture is centered.